 The strangest thing ever is that I took very few photos in the past two months, yet I was more present than I have been in years.
 I did not want to dwell on the fact that we only have such a small amount of time together; instead, I tried to enjoy every second I could.

 Today, the first two members of our tribe have left, and we are now down to three.
 How quiet a house of three is compared to what it has been like the past two months.
-With friends and family popping in and out, made this mamma bear a very happy one.
+With friends and family popping in and out, made this mamma bear a pleased one.

 For most, the sound of silence is a welcoming one, but for me, it leaves a massive hole in my heart.
-A section of me feels quite selfish for wanting them to stay forever, always be under the one roof, and need me forever.
-The other part knows that giving them the freedom to move on, grow up, and spread their wings, is what the past 22 years have been all about as parents.
+A section of me feels quite selfish for wanting them to stay forever, always be under one roof, and need me forever.
+But, the other part knows that giving them the freedom to move on, grow up, and spread their wings, is what the past 22 years have been all about as parents.
 You are there to help them on this journey, not hinder them from finding their way.

 Each of my three children is about to embark on new adventures, start new things, grow for different reasons.
 I know that this is what motherhood is all about, feeding them, teaching them, protecting them and then giving them the courage to fly away.